awsdocs/aws-net-developer-guide/doc_source/net-dg-start-new-project.rst

 Visual Studio 2012.
 The process is similar for other project types and Visual Studio versions.
 For more information about how to configure an AWS application:, see :ref:`net-dg-config`.

-**To start a new project**
+.. topic:: To start a new project

 1. In Visual Studio, on the :guilabel:`File` menu, choose :guilabel:`New`, and then choose :guilabel:`Project` to open the :guilabel:`New Project` dialog box.

 2. Choose :guilabel:`AWS` from the list of installed templates, and then choose the :guilabel:`AWS Console Project` project template.
 Type a project name, and then click :guilabel:`OK`.

    .. figure:: images/new-proj-dlg-net-dg.png